senzodlakude/senzotech-portfolio/README.md

 📞 WhatsApp: [072 349 1361](https://wa.me/27723491361)
 📧 Email: senzomtungwa@yahoo.com

-## 🛠️ Tech Stack

-- HTML5 + CSS3
-- Designed with GIMP, Inkscape, and LibreOffice
-- Optimized for Linux and low-spec workflows
-- Hosted on GitHub Pages

 ## 🧰 License

 All assets © SenzoTech.
 Free for personal and educational use.